Athletes and domestic violence in the United States: American football

-"Domestic abuse among professional athletes is not a new problem, but it became a nationally recognized issue when Baltimore Ravens football player Ray Rice assaulted his then-fiancee, now wife, [in 2014] and was only suspended from two NFL games."
+"Domestic abuse among professional athletes is not a new problem, but it became a nationally recognized issue when Baltimore Ravens football player Ray Rice assaulted his then-fiancée, now wife, [in 2014] and was only suspended from two NFL games."
 The incident took place in an elevator in a hotel, in which Rice knocked out his fiancée.
 The video was released by TMZ.
 Prior to the incident, the NFL’s conduct policy stated that players would be disciplined for domestic abuse offense, but gave no specifics, so the league was left scrambling to come up with an appropriate punishment for Rice.
 After receiving a great deal of criticism for the light suspension, NFL commissioner Roger Goodell created new rules for players who abuse a partner, saying the first offense would lead to a six-game suspension without pay and a second offense would lead to being kicked out of the league for at least a year.

 The criminal behavior of football players has been studied more than that of other players in other sports.
 Because of the sport's intrinsically violent nature, one might suppose that football players are particularly prone to off-the-field violence.
-One of the NFL's biggest problems off the field is domestic violence, according to Jon Shuppe from NBC News, over the last 14 years there have been 87 arrests involving 80 football players.
+One of the NFL's biggest problems off the field is domestic violence, according to Jon Shuppe from NBC News; over the last 14 years as of 2014, there had been 87 arrests involving 80 football players.
 A survey of 252 nationally-reported criminal cases in one year that involved athletes found that about 14% (49) of the athletes involved were professional football players.
 This compared to about 7% (25) professional baseball players and about 6% (twenty-one) of professional basketball and ice hockey players.
 While this does not draw any specific causation of the violence, the survey is at least suggestive that professional athletes who play other sports besides football also break the law in significant numbers, amounting to perhaps dozens of high-profile incidents each year.